aaronzguan/CNN-for-Chinese-Text-Classifier/README.md

 # CNN-for-Chinese-Text-Classifier
-A CNN for Chinese TEXT Classifier based on TensorFlow and word2vec
+A CNN for Chinese Text Classifier based on the TensorFlow and word2vec